 Or, you can choose to get married first in Germany or in another country, and then apply for an immigrant visa with which your spouse will enter the U.S.: the equivalent of a green card.

 If you are a lawful permanent resident, your new German spouse becomes a "preference relative," in category F2A.
 That means your spouse can obtain permanent residence in the U.S. only after a "visa number" (space for another permanent resident) has become available.
 At that time, your spouse can apply for an immigrant visa (and enter the United States).
 Because of annual limits on the number of people who can get permanent residence in category F2A, a waiting list often develops, based on one's "priority date."
-The wait often takes around two years; though recently (2023) there's been no wait at all.
+The wait often takes around two to five years.

 U.S. permanent residents (green card holders) cannot petition for fiancés.
 You would have to get married first.